 Montiel holds an MA in Architectural Theory and Criticism from the Universitat Politécnica de Catalunya UPC (Spain, 2000), and a BA with Honors in Architecture and Urban Planning from the Universidad Iberoamericana (Mexico, 1998).

-Montiel is member of the Editorial Board of the Architectural Magazine Arquine and has taught architecture in several universities.
-Last spring she taught at Cornell University an Option Studio on cross-border territories in collaboration with Derek Dellekamp.
+She is member of the Editorial Board of the Architectural Magazine Arquine and has taught in several universities, as well as an Option Studio in Cornell University about cross-border territories.

 |Hadrien Tricaud||FR||Carol Soós||RO|